Irrational-Encoding-Wizardry/guide.encode.moe/src/encoding/codecs/vpXfamily.md

 We covered the basics of how to encode using the vpX/aom family of codecs, including speed presets.

-Here is a summary of when to use vp9 vs AV1:
+Here is a summary of when to use vp9 vs AV1 (please note these are recommendations, you do not have to follow them):

-- Is your video larger than Full HD?
+- Is your source larger than Full HD?
 	- Yes:
 		- AV1
 	- No: